open/close all folders

 Episode 2: The Creeping Creatures

-The increasingly ridiculous but apparently completely true montage about Gatorburg's "gator mining" economy.
-Ending a gator oil well, spewing out hundreds of alligators into the sky like oil.
+- The increasingly ridiculous but apparently completely true montage about Gatorburg's "gator mining" economy.
+Ending with a gator well, spewing out hundreds of alligators into the sky like oil.

 Episode 3: The Secret of the Ghost Rig

-Scooby tattooed a map of Crystal Cove's resteraunts on his tongue.
+- Scooby tattooed a map of Crystal Cove's restaurants on his tongue.

 Episode 4: Revenge of the Man Crab

-At one point in the episode, a random seagull is pulled under the sand by the Man-Crab.
-Later in the episode they find the cage where everyone the Man-Crab had captured is, even the random seagull was in there.
+- At one point in the episode, a random seagull is pulled under the sand by the Man-Crab.
+Later in the episode they find the cage where everyone the Man-Crab had captured is, and even the random seagull is in there.